How much does a Sr. Business Operations Manager make in the United States?

 -

 Credit Card Operations Clerk, Sr. controls the issuance and renewal of credit cards by the organization.
 Maintains inventory of blank cards and sends cards to be imprinted as needed.
 Being a Credit Card Operations Clerk, Sr. verifies names and account numbers on cards and mails completed cards to customers.
 May require a high school diploma or equivalent.
 Additionally, Credit Card Operations Clerk, Sr. typically reports to a manager or head of a unit/department.
 The Credit Card Operations Clerk, Sr. works under moderate supervision.
 Gaining or has attained full proficiency in a specific area of discipline.
-To be a Credit Card Operations Clerk, Sr. typically requires 1-3 years of related experience, or may need 0 years of experience with additional specialized training and/or certification.
+To be a Credit Card Operations Clerk, Sr. typically requires 1-3 years of related experience.
 View Credit Card Operations Clerk, Sr. SalaryAlternate Job Titles:Bankcard Operations Senior Clerk